vatpac-technology/sops/docs/enroute/brisbane/TRT.md

 Activation also significantly disrupts traffic travelling in and out of YBRM.
 Aircraft may be given an additional requirement to climb above, or descend below the vertical limits of the activation, or rerouted manually to avoid the area.

+#### M277A-H Darwin
+The M277A-H Darwin [MOAs](../../controller-skills/sua/#military-operating-areas) are located southwest of YPDN, `NOTAM-NOTAM`.
+M277A and M277E are entirely within DN TCU airspace, while M277B-D and M277F-H are in TRT airspace.

+Aircraft will generally enter and exit the MOA via the appropriate [military gate](../../../terminal/darwin/#military-gates).

+##### Affected Civil Operations
+Activation of the MOA disrupts traffic on the **J151** high altitude airway, and aircraft departing via the HELLI SID.
+Aircraft may be given an additional requirement to climb above the vertical limits of the activation, or rerouted manually to avoid the area.

+#### M278A-H Darwin
+The M278A-H Darwin [MOAs](../../controller-skills/sua/#military-operating-areas) are located northeast of YPDN, `NOTAM-NOTAM`.
+M278A and M278E are entirely within DN TCU airspace, while M278B-D and M278F-H are in TRT and TRS airspace.

+Aircraft will generally enter and exit the MOA via the appropriate [military gate](../../../terminal/darwin/#military-gates).

 #### R225A-F and R250 Tindal
 The R225A-F and R250 Tindal restricted areas form the western part of the Tindal Flying Training Area, and are located entirely within the TRS subsector.
 The areas are used for a variety of training purposes, including supersonic flight.